 Vietnamese steamed honeycomb cake: rice flour, tapioca starch, coconut milk and sugar fermented with yeast then steamed — the cross-section reveals vertical honeycomb tunnels through the cake.

-Banh bo means «cow cake» — the name comes from the way the batter rises and falls during fermentation, said to resemble a cow's belly breathing.
+The name's meaning is disputed: «bò» can mean «cow» (said to evoke the batter rising and falling during fermentation, like a cow's belly) but equally means «to crawl/climb», referring to the way the batter creeps upward as it ferments.
 It exists across southern China, Vietnam and Cambodia in related forms; the Vietnamese southern version is set apart by coconut milk and the honeycomb cross-section made famous by Mekong Delta street stalls.
 Banh bo hap is the steamed version (vs. banh bo nuong, baked, which has a different open-crumb structure).
 Pandan-leaf juice is sometimes added for green colour and aroma.

 Bone-white at the top, golden-tinted at the base from sugar settling, soft as wet bread but with surprising chew from the tapioca.
-Tear it open and the honeycomb is what you came for: vertical, even, every tunnel running top to bottom like a slice of bread crust held vertically.
+Tear it open and the honeycomb is what you came for: vertical, even, every tunnel running top to bottom like a slice of bread crust held vertically — Vietnamese calls this honeycomb pattern «rễ tre», bamboo roots.
 Coconut milk gives it a milky-sweet finish; the long ferment leaves a faint sourness underneath, almost yogurt-like.
 A failed banh bo is dense, gummy, or its tunnels are flat horizontal pockets — meaning the ferment was rushed or steam dropped.

 The vertical-tunnel honeycomb is engineering, not luck.
 Three things produce it: (1) a long slow yeast ferment of 8+ hours, which builds dense uniform CO₂ pockets through the batter; (2) a hot mold and ferocious steam pressure on entry — the bubbles rise straight up before the batter sets, drilling vertical channels; (3) no lid-lifting in the first 12 minutes — every pressure drop softens the bubble walls and they tilt or collapse.
 Tapioca starch in the recipe is what gives the tunnel walls enough elasticity to stay open.